pclalv/ask-trfzb/readme.md

   Rails project conventions. likewise, I chose to use a library to help me integrate React into this project. working with these conventions rather than against them let me focus on what the app does and how it does it.
+I chose PostgreSQL because it too is a sensible default that's well supported by Rails and Heroku.

-* the `Answer` module which does the heavy lifting of querying OpenAI is not a class.
+* the `Answer` module, which does the heavy lifting of querying OpenAI, is not a class.
 I don't think that there'd be anything to gain by defining a constructor, getters and setters; the module and functions provide sufficient organization. within it, I chose to make the network requests more visible, at the top-level `answer_question` function. the idea is to lay out the function like